wmccd/TransferTest/README.txt

 This Android app is intended to help P6/P7 pupils with Transfer Test (aka 11+) exam.
-Have a good time down at the farm.
+Have a good time down on the farm.
+It's fab.